Using tablets, telemedicine to speed stroke treatment

 A University of Virginia Health System team is working with local rescue squads to diagnose stroke patients before they reach the hospital, enabling more patients to receive lifesaving treatment and have a full recovery.
 UVA Innovation’s

-USEED fundraising program , UVA clinicians are raising $10,000 to equip two additional local ambulances with the iTREAT mobile telemedicine kit.
+Working through USEED fundraising program, UVA clinicians are raising $10,000 to equip two additional local ambulances with the iTREAT mobile telemedicine kit.
 The goal: Connect paramedics through a secure video link with UVA’s specially trained stroke neurologists and emergency medicine physicians, who can diagnose stroke patients while they’re in the ambulance and enable treatment to begin as soon as patients arrive at the hospital.
-Andrew Southerland, MD

-“The longest delay in treating folks is not once they get to the hospital but before they get to the hospital,” said stroke neurologist
+“The longest delay in treating folks is not once they get to the hospital but before they get to the hospital,” said stroke neurologist Andrew Southerland, MD.

 Why Is a Speedy Diagnosis Important?